 Appropriate Authority will consider those representations and make a decision as to whether the complaint should be dealt with or whether it should be disapplied from the requirements of the Police Reform Act.
 If it is disapplied the complainant will have a right of appeal.

-The Professional Standards Branch is able to offer support and offers need adjustments to members of the public so they are able to complain.
+The Professional Standards Department is able to offer support and offers need adjustments to members of the public so they are able to complain.
 This includes providing information in a different language or format (like large print or audio) or providing an interpreter.
 Just let us know and we will see how we can help.

 Alternatively, if you wish to make a complaint please complete the online form at the bottom of the page, or follow the link to download a form to send by post.

-The Humberside Police Professional Standards Branch is responsible for the management of all public complaints against Police Officers, Police staff, Special Constables and Community Safety Volunteers.
+The Humberside Police Professional Standards Department is responsible for the management of all public complaints against Police Officers, Police staff, Special Constables and Community Safety Volunteers.
 It is separate from the officers and staff that are subject to a complaint.

 The branch records when complaints are received prior to an initial assessment of the complaint.